scperkins/EJEHardenberg.github.io/public/writing/political/ecotopia.md

 personality fell exclusively in line with one particular trope.
 You know the one, where the bumbling husband who can't do anything right is chatised by his wife and eventually, only through her coaxing and care, is able to come to the right solution.
-This is intwined in nearly every interaction with Marissa that Weston has, then once again when he is with Linda, and once again when he is with the President.
+This is entwined in nearly every interaction with Marissa that Weston has, then once again when he is with Linda, and once again when he is with the President.
 While he talks to the other men in the groups he frequents, besides the Helicopter war